aaronsaray/aaronsaray.com/content/blog/the-very-bad-things-that-javascript-can-do-part-1.markdown

 ---
-title: 'The very bad things that Javascript can do: Part 1'
+title: "The Very Bad Things That Javascript Can Do: Part 1"
 date: 2013-04-09
 tag:
 - javascript